HHC AustralianShepherds & Miniature Australian Shepherds

 say it again NO OTHER BREEDS WERE MIXED IN TO

-GET THE SMALLER SIZED OR BETTER KNOW
+GET THE SMALLER SIZED OR BETTER KNOWN

 MINIATURE AUSTRALIAN SHEPHERD!
 This is a